 How can I safeguard my personal details?

-Beware of 'phishing', this involves receiving emails that carry links to websites that attempt to acquire your personal information like account numbers, PIN number or CVV number (the security number on the reverse of your debit/credit card), for illegal purposes.
-John Lewis Financial Services Limited will never ask you for your internet ID or password in an email.
+Beware of 'phishing', this involves receiving emails that carry links to websites that attempt to acquire your personal information for illegal purposes.
+John Lewis and the HSBC Group will never ask you for your internet ID or password in an email.
 Never disclose this information to anyone.

 Banks and most organisations will not use email to request personal information.
 If you receive an email you think is suspicious you should not reply to it, or follow any of the links within.
 Instead log out and type in the full website address to ensure you are on the correct site.